Predators improve playoff position, beat Blue Jackets in OT

 COLUMBUS, Ohio (AP) — Roman Josi scored 3:24 into overtime and the Nashville Predators tightened their hold on a playoff spot with a 4-3 win over the Columbus Blue Jackets on Monday night.

-Emil Bemstrom scored three goals in the third to rally Columbus from a 3-0 deficit before Josi ended it with his second goal of the night.
+Emil Bemstrom scored three goals in the third to rally Columbus from a 3-0 deficit before Nashville’s captain ended it with his second goal of the night.

+“Being up 3-0 in the third, you want to bring it home but it didn’t happen for us tonight,” Josi said.
+“It was huge for our (us) to regroup in overtime and start fresh.
+It’s a tie game.
+Both teams have the same chance.
+It doesn’t matter what happened in the game.”

 Filip Forsberg and Ryan Johansen each had a goal and an assist, and Juuse Saros had 30 saves for Nashville.